Jack Perri

-John "Jack" Perri (born 1975) is the head men's basketball coach at Southern New Hampshire University.
+John Perri (born 1975) is the head men's basketball coach at Southern New Hampshire University.
 He previously served as the head men's basketball coach for LIU Brooklyn from 2012 to 2017, and was the head coach at Rhode Island College from 2004 to 2005.
 Perri also has been an assistant coach at his alma mater Bentley and Boston University.

 Perri grew up in Manalapan Township, New Jersey and scored 1,200 points playing basketball at Manalapan High School.